valerieniloinsigh31/footnote-app/README.md

 The users or feedback givers who are viewing the original ideas of the profile owner, who are voting like/dislike on the profile owners original ideas, who are posting FootNotes in response to the ideas (which have a maximum character/word restriction but can be deleted or edited by the user until the footnote is stored/removed by the profile owner) and who can like or dislike the footnotes of other users is a many to many relationship as they can interact on the profile but also they can receive interactions by others (such as somebody liking/disliking their footnote)

-Directories and frameworks used-Cloudinary, Materialize, Summernote
+<b>Directories and frameworks used:</b>
+Cloudinary
+Django
+Boostrap
+Summernote

+Design....
-Design....CSS (starter template used from blog project but how has this been adapted further)...hover..what frameworks have been connected that are aiding in bringing this app to fruition
+CSS (starter template used from blog project but how has this been adapted further)...hover..what frameworks have been connected that are aiding in bringing this app to fruition

 Visibility

 <b>Things to consider when compiling project</b>
 -Order
+-Frameworks to be installed (Django, Summernote, considered using Flask and reviewed a number of Bootstrap templates that I could have used)
--Frameworks to be installed (Django, Summernote, Flash) -MVP (CRUD, Object orientated programming and object orientated programming (classes)) -Refactoring/inheritance (order of code, inheritance from parent code and using minimum amount of code/avoid repeititon) -Test based coding (what tests were used)
+-MVP-My focus was on keeping in line with the Minimum Viable Product (CRUD, Object orientated programming and object orientated programming (classes))
+-Refactoring/inheritance (order of code, inheritance from parent code and using minimum amount of code/avoid repititon) Excellent feature of Django-blocks of code that could easily be slotted into the base.html file.
+-Test based coding (what tests were used)
-Manual testing...testing for responsiveness...testing programmes
--Design based coding...app aimed a tmobile phones.
+MAKE SURE TO PUT IN TESTS...Write 1/2 original tests Manual testing...testing for responsiveness...testing programmes -Design based coding...app aimed a tmobile phones.
 Used developer tools to view the app from different mobile phones and ensured it was reponsive. (bootstrap flexbox, overscroll:hidden, vh and vw)

 Was bootstrap used?
-Yes-how did bootstrap assist... the cards considered using different templates-fro exmaple the code within the 'creative' template on the bootstrap site
+Yes-how did bootstrap assist... the cards considered using different templates-for exmaple the code within the 'creative' template on the bootstrap site

 We used bootstrap for alert messages
 Format we wrote bootstrap in...